Need a little extra push to crush today’s swim practice? Here’s your ultimate breakdown of the best waterproof headphones for swimmers.

 The HydroActive Waterproof headphones also come with four different types of ear-buds, making it usable for dryland activities.
 Earbuds include trees, fins (these ones worked the best for me with these headphones as well), ergos, and round earbuds (not for use in the water and more suited to everyday use).

-While the wrap-around design makes the headphones stable, I found that they still rattled and shook loose on occasion once I picked up speed (speed in this case was swimming at :29/50m).
+While the wrap-around design makes the headphones stable, I found that they still rattled and shook loose on occasion once I picked up speed (speed, in this case, was swimming :29/50m).

 But during the easier and cruise swimming?
 The headphones were snug as a bug, and quite comfortable to swim with.